bartekmal/project-bec/README.md

 ## `code/runHBT.py` (~analysis pipeline)

-**This script serves as a poor `Make-like` file.
+**This script serves as a `Make-like` file.
 It is copied to any new study folder while creating a study by `bec-make-study`, which enables local configuration.**

 * defines steps in the analysis pipeline for an individual study (see `run*()`)
-* tries to emulate `Make-like` behaviour by running the full pipeline starting from a given step (see `run*Downstream()`)
+* tries to emulate `Make-like` behavior by running the full pipeline starting from a given step (see `run*Downstream()`)
-* also defines steps that require input from many individual studies (systematics / final 'discussion' / xchecks / selection optimisation scans)
+* also defines steps that require input from many individual studies (systematics / final 'discussion' / xchecks / selection optimization scans)

-**It is rather a 'dirty' code, but has a lot of configuration information related to this analysis.
+**It is rather a working version, but has a lot of configuration information related to this analysis.
 Please get in touch if you have troubles using it - many of the relevenat studies can be run by this at least semi-automatically.**

 ## `code/HBTAnalysis/HBTAnalysis.cpp`
 * the 'main' file for producing ROOT histogram files from ntuples